Skip to main content

 curl -fsSL https://raw.githubusercontent.com/Canner/WrenAI/main/skills/install.sh | bash

-For the full skill list (including wren-onboarding and wren-dlt-connector), see the Skills reference.
+For the full guide list (including onboarding and dlt-connector), see the Skills reference.

 A profile stores your database connection info (like dbt profiles).
 Create one for the jaffle_shop DuckDB database: